Search StreamScheme

 twitch ads payment group

 Currently, all ad revenue is set to earn creators $3.50 USD CPM regardless of location.
-The rates are presented by the country of the user that views the advertisement, not from the location that they were running from.
+The rates are presented by the country of the Twitch users that views the advertisement, not from the location that they were running from.

 • twitch